IAC has taken a write-down on its investment in Aereo.

 That doesn't mean it is writing it off, but it’s reducing its initial valuation because it can no longer be justified.

-The Barry Diller-helmed multimedia company said on its 2nd quarter earnings call that its investment in Aereo was among five investments comprising a $66.6 million write-down of "certain investments," which negatively affected adjusted earnings per share.
+The Barry Diller-helmed multimedia company said on its second-quarter earnings call that its investment in Aereo was among five investments comprising a $66.6 million write-down of "certain investments," which negatively affected adjusted earnings per share.

-On an earnings call, an IAC exec, in response to a question from an analyst, said that of the five investments, two were smaller, a couple larger, and Aereo largest of all.
+On an earnings call, an IAC exec, in response to a question from an analyst, said that of the five investments, two were smaller, two were small, a couple larger, and Aereo largest of all.

 The Supreme Court last month ruled that Aereo's business model of using remote antennas to provide TV station signals and DVR functionality without paying copyright royalties violated the law.